Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Modular Calibration

-In the unbiased ball drop example, Fig.~\ref{fig:ub_calib_absdiff} shows that the MAP approach is as good as both the proposed MCMC approach and SVDGP in it's ability to infer the true calibration parameter.
-Fig.~\ref{fig:ub_mape} shows that the predictive mean from the MAP approach is on par with the other two methods.
-Fig.~\ref{fig:ub_int_score} shows that UQ with the MAP approach is also similar to the MCMC approach, and is better than SVDGP for these data.
-Table \ref{tbl:ub_time} shows that the MAP approach is extremely fast and scales well with $M$.
+In the unbiased calibration example (\Cref{sec:unbiased_working_ex}), \Cref{fig:calibration_results} shows that (i) the predictive mean and uncertainty quantification from the MAP approach is on par with the other two methods, and (ii) the MAP approach is notably faster and can scale well with $M$.

-For the biased ball drop example, Fig.~\ref{fig:biased_scores} shows that the MAP approach is again very competitive.
-While these results are encouraging for fast emulation and calibration without MCMC, there remains the drawback of no uncertainty in the estimates of the calibration parameters, which calls the overall UQ into question.
-Furthermore, this approach cannot give insight or quantify uncertainty associated with multimodal posterior distributions.
+For the biased calibration example (\Cref{sec:biased_working_ex}), \Cref{fig:biased_scores} again shows that the MAP approach is very competitive but and may provide improved prediction UQ.
+While these results are encouraging for fast emulation and calibration without MCMC, there remains the drawback of no uncertainty in the estimates of the calibration parameters.
+If UQ in the calibration parameters is not needed, the computational benefits from the MAP approach cannot be ignored, being an order of magnitude faster than the MCMC approach.